 But even if you can’t get these other results removed, you can still take the steps below to try to move them down and out of the results.

-Step 4: Take control of the search results
+STEP FOUR: Take control of the College search Engine results

 You know how in sports they sometimes say that the best offense is a good defense?
 Well, in the world of Google, the opposite is true.